What is Product Differentiation?

 Productizing differentiation is a common task and uses tools and processes that Product Managers are familiar with.
 However these tools may miss categories of product differentiation that are easier, cheaper and longer-lasting.

-Product Differentiation Tool: Product Lifecycle
+Product Differentiation Tools:

 Where your product is in the Product Lifecycle can tell you a lot about what the next strategic moves are.
 The product, price and promotion portions of the marketing mix indicate what your best options are for product differentiation.
 For example, if you are in the growth phase, you should increase the number of different versions you have in a product line to more closely target different markets.
 You price the product to gain share and allow deal-making maneuvers.
 Your promotion efforts stress the differences between your product and your competition.